-Website speed is an important factor in the success of your business, whether you own an online store, a company website, or even a personal blog.
-Because about half of all websites use WordPress, in this guide I will share with you some best ways to speed up your WordPress site.
+Speed Up the WordPress Site is an important factor in the success of your business, whether you own an online store, a company website, or even a personal blog.
+Because about half of all websites use WordPress, in this guide I will share with you some best ways to speed up the WordPress site.

 When a visitor enters your website, his browser sends a request to the server to view that page.
 The time the server takes to respond affects the speed of the site.
 Regardless of the efficiency of your website, server performance largely determines how fast your site is.